Trust and Security is Important to us!

 Pacts & Agreements

-Another method to enforce protection is with agreements.
-Agreements give you stronger and more reliable legal recourse than just complaining to the engines alone.
-Competitive pacts: Some industries have gotten together, and competitors have formed written pacts where they have specifically agreed not to brand bid.
-These written agreements list in detail the allowed and prohibited activity, as well as enforcement proceedings should they be violated, which typically come with a financial price tag.
-Affiliate agreements: If you have affiliates or partners, your affiliate agreement should detail the allowed and disallowed brand bidding activity, along with notice rules and financial ramifications for any violations.
+Affiliate agreements: if you have affiliates or partners, your affiliate agreement should detail the allowed and disallowed brand bidding activity, along with notice rules and financial ramifications for any violations.
 The swiftness and harshness of your action should match the conduct, which includes:

-• Direct linkers.
-This harmful advertising practice is when affiliate marketers assume the identity of the represented merchant in paid ads.
-It should be dealt with swiftly, since someone is hijacking your brand outright.
+• Direct linkers: this harmful advertising practice is when affiliate marketers assume the identity of the represented merchant in paid ads.
+It should be dealt with swiftly since someone is hijacking your brand outright.
 Actions should include financial withholding and termination of the relationship.

 Lawsuits